The Producer's Creative Partnership (PCP) - Malta's premier production service company

 VEHICLES

 In Malta, one can easily find cars of all ages in various conditions coming mainly from Britain, France, Japan and Korea.
 The steering is on the right and manual gears are common.
 The American car model Ford also exists in great abundance.
 The typically larger American cars are however not available on the island (except from collectors) and drivers would have some difficulty getting them through certain narrow streets or tight corners which are so characteristic of the Maltese islands.
 Trucks of 40ft in length are not commercially viable on the island.
 Interesting to note are the old yellow public buses, many of which are still functioning - and running.
 Trains and subways do not exist in Malta.
+It is no secret that the high number of cars on the roads is becoming a problem causing traffic and frequent accidents.
+The island of Gozo is much better in this respect.

 WILD ANIMALS